 Many defendants lack the financial means to post their own bail.
 To secure release, they may contract a commercial bond agent to act as surety for the bond.
 The agent posts bail after collecting a nonrefundable fee (typically 10 to 20 percent) from the defendant or family or friends.
-Assuming the defendant does not have money to give the agent as security, an agent will obtain other collateral, such as jewelry, securities, or electronics.
+Assuming the defendant doesn't have money to give the agent as security, an agent will obtain other collateral, such as jewelry, securities, or electronics.
 In return, the bail bond agent agrees to pay the remaining amount to the court if the defendant fails to appear.

 The defendant pays the agent for writing the bond.
 In turn, the agent pays the insurance company a premium.
-The bail agent is responsible for bond payment in the event a defendant fails to appear and cannot be located.
+The bail agent is responsible for bond payment in the event a defendant fails to appear and can't be located.
 Typically, bail bondsmen have arrangements with local courts, under which they agree to post a blanket bond.
 The bond frees the bondsman from having to deposit cash or property with the court every time a new client is taken on.
 Should any of a bondsman's clients fail to appear at trial, the court will be paid with the bond.

 To ensure a defendant's appearance in court, a bail bond agent may require a defendant to check in by telephone or in person, or may require the defendant to be monitored in some other way.
 In extreme cases, a bail bondsperson may place a guard on the defendant.
-A bail bondsman is not obligated to post bail if the agent concludes a defendant is not likely to fulfill the obligations of the bond.
+A bail bondsman is not obligated to post bail if the agent concludes a defendant isn't likely to fulfill the obligations of the bond.

-Illinois, Kentucky, Oregon and Wisconsin have outlawed the practice of posting bond for profit.
+Illinois, Kentucky, Oregon, and Wisconsin have outlawed the practice of posting bond for profit.
 In those jurisdictions, a defendant may be allowed to satisfy the requirements of the bond by posting 10 percent of the bail amount with the court.
 Some other jurisdictions, such as Maine and Nebraska, allow commercial bail on a limited basis.